Dolores has landscaped for private clients, maintained one client's small orchid collection, and keeps 30 houseplants.

 - Plant your perennials in rich, well-drained soil.
 Add some compost to the garden in spring and sprinkle some bone meal around or in the planting hole for full, bright-colored blooms.
 Make sure the hole that you dig is slightly larger than the root ball and fill in with compost-enriched soil.

-- Water your newly planted perennial every day until the plant becomes established - that is, when the plant sprouts new leaves.
+- Water your newly planted perennial every day until the plant becomes established—that is, when the plant sprouts new leaves.
 Water every 5 days or so thereafter if it does not rain.
-The 2nd year, you can probably water once a week.
+The second year, you can probably water once a week.

 Bee Balm or Monarda

 Bee balm is a tough native plant with wonderfully scented leaves.
 The vivid scarlet, tubular petals attract butterflies and hummingbirds.
 Bee balm grows up to 4' tall on long, slender stems with light green, elongated heart shaped leaves.
-Bee balm is tolerant of many soils and prefers full sun and some moisture.
-Bee balm blooms early to late summer.
+It is is tolerant of many soils and prefers full sun and some moisture.
+The plant blooms early to late summer.
 Dead head flowers for later bloom, but leave some late flowers on the plant in order for it to reseed.

-Bee balm is available in compact sizes and other colors.
+Bee balm is available in compact sizes and shades of pink.
 Blue stocking is a blue-violet and Grand Marshall is fuchsia.

 Coneflowers or Echinacea

 Coneflower is a disease and insect resistant native plant with a wide variety of form and color.
 Purple coneflowers grow 3 1/2 ' tall in full sun and well drained soil.
 These drought tolerant plants will flower throughout the summer as long as you deadhead spent blooms.
 Leave the last flowers on as the dried seed heads attract goldfinch in the fall.
 They also look lovely in the snow.